AeriffY/AeriffY/README.md

+Hello I'm Yin yinyan, currently a student at Lanzhou University.

-Hello I'm Aeriff, a souls-like games fan.
+I'm a souls-like games fan.
 I enjoy creating game mods, developing ct tables (Only for personal use, I never use ct in pvp), and practicing reverse engineering.
+I'm also interested in backend developing and cryptography.

-My technical stack includes C, Java, C#, and Assembly.
+My technical stack includes C, Java, C#, Python and Assembly.

 Contact me: aeriff@proton.me